Do you realize that by the time you wake up in the morning, 20,000 men may have been killed?

 After the world war began, Germany occupied northwestern France in May 1940.
 The Americans entered the war in 1941.
 But by 1942 the British who were evacuated from the beaches of Dunkirk in May 1940 and the Americans came together.
 At this time limited planning of the invasion of Europe started.
 However the detailed planning of the operation ‘Overlord’ took place after the Tehran Conference in late 1943.

 This invasion was one of the largest amphibious military assaults and the largest seaborne invasion in history that took place in history.

 There were around 2 million troops from America, the British, and Canada.
 It also included Australian, Belgian, Czech, Dutch, French, Greek, New Zealand, Norwegian, Rhodesian and Polish for naval, air or ground support.

 This required huge planning, So Lieutenant-General Frederick Morgan and his team of British, American and Canadian officers submitted plans for the invasion in July 1943.

 The Mega Planning

-Before the invasion took place almost a month and week before the D-Day, the Allies conducted a large-scale deception designed to mislead the Germans about the invasion.
+Before the invasion took place almost a month and a week before the D-Day, the Allies conducted a large-scale deception designed to mislead the Germans about the invasion.

-There was a need for a huge number of resource for the invasion.
+There was a need for a huge number of resources for the invasion.
 To build up these resources the British factories increased production.
 Almost 9 million supplies of the equipment crossed the Atlantic from North America to Britain were supplied in the first half of 1944.

 Eisenhower selected the date of invasion as 5th June but due to bad weather, it was delayed 24 hours.
 On 6th June, the air force parachuted under the drop zone across northern France.